cerengundogdu/REDI_School_Exercises/README.md

 This project is to keep track of my coding works along with the REDI.
 It contains various exercises with loops, functions and data structures in Python.

 ### Files used
-There has been no files yet.
+There is no file which has been used.